The purpose of this page is to pass on some software for (the operating system) Risc OS

 Zap-like editor only for BBC-Basic, with utilities.

 This project was started as an utility to convert assembler-listings into a graphical form.
+This explains the name of the program.

-A graphical representation allows you to easily see which variables you can combine, and where some registers can be pushed on stack safely to make place for more variables.
+The graphical representation allows you to easily see which variables you can combine, and where some registers can be pushed on stack safely to make place for more variables.

 This is also super useful when you have to change an existing program, as you can see where registers are free to use.
+Or which other registers are not accessed during the time you need more registers.

 It also alerts you of errors, e.g. uninitialised registers.
-It has a database of the RiscOS SWI's as listed in the PRM's, in order to judge which registers are needed with that SWI.
+It has a database of the RiscOS SWI's as listed in the PRM's, in order to judge which registers are needed or changed with that SWI.

 As you can easily see where you can use one register for multiple variables, and see lines following branch jumps, it is fairly easy to construct assembler with optimal register use that works first time.

-program cruncher (among more, variablename-shortening and converting everything into an ~lzw-compressed executable; also BBC-era programs), simple program check (eg. check for correct IF/ELSE/ENDIF,CASE/ENDCASE pairings, #parameters for each subroutine, () [] {} correctness),
+simple program check (eg. check for correct IF/ELSE/ENDIF,CASE/ENDCASE pairings, number of parameters for each subroutine, () [] {} correctness).

 !ArchiEmu

-The first versions of the now ubiquitous ARM processor were used in a series of computers by the British company Acorn.
-The Archimedes 305 and 310 were released in 1987, and, a few machinetypes and operating system versions later, they were replaced by the RiscPC.
 The chips used in the RiscPC and later machines were so much different that a lot of earlier software did not run anymore, a good moment to write an emulator, !A310Emu.

 The archive contains the emulator itself, and a few example setups.